Potential Impacts of an Election Year on Advertising

 Strategic Placement, Timing and Messaging

 Timing and messaging become even more critical during an election year.
-Advertisers should carefully plan campaigns to avoid clashing with major political events, such as debates, primaries, and election day.
+Advertisers should carefully plan campaigns, keeping in mind major events, such as debates, primaries, and election day.
 Additionally, the messaging should be clear, concise and true to the brand voice.
 By being strategic about timing and messaging, advertising campaigns can navigate the complexities of an election year more successfully.

 When scheduling campaigns and dialing in the proper channels to run on, marketers should consider the platforms standpoint on political ads.
 Some social sites like LinkedIn, TikTok, and certain streaming services, are opting out of political advertising entirely.
 These could be a great option to include in a media mix when trying to minimize performance impact in Q4.

 Pinterest has taken that one step further by not running ads against political and election-related search terms.
-Others, like Google and YouTube, allow political advertising to run with certain restrictions.
-And with both of these sites being heavy hitters in the advertising world, brands may see a direct correlation between the election impacting performance KPIs.
+Google and YouTube allow political advertising to run with certain restrictions.
+And with both of these sites being heavy hitters in the advertising world, brands may see a direct correlation between the election campaigns impacting non-election ads performance KPIs.

 With bans and limitations in place, there is a rise in political ads on Meta, DSPs, and CTV, so we can in turn potentially see increases in CPMs.